jkarneges/rust-async-bench/README.md

 * The cost is only some in-app state and function calls.
 Async Rust does not require heap allocations, threading primitives, or other conventionally costly operations.
 The number of system calls can be kept the same as a poll loop.
 This is the most meaningful finding, as many async runtimes in other programming languages are unable to provide the same level of cost control.

-* The cost of doing anything meaningful in an application will likely dwarf the cost of async execution.
+* The cost of doing real work in an application will likely dwarf the cost of async execution.
 For example, merely adding bogus system calls closes the gap between the benchmarks considerably, with the non-async implementation being only 9% faster.

 * The benchmarks test 32 requests.
 The difference between the async and non-async syscall benchmarks is 12.1us.
 Divided by 32, that's an overhead of around 377ns per request.
 In a server app, that's practically free.
 For comparison, `Box::new(mem::MaybeUninit::<[u8; 16384]>::uninit())` on the same machine takes 465ns.